Vivado Accelerator Flow

 Step 1 - Aligning Kria SOM boot & SOM Starter Linux infrastructure

 AMD built Kria SOM Starter Kit applications on a shared, application-agnostic infrastructure in the SOM Starter Linux including kernel version, Yocto project dependent libraries, and baseline BSP.
-When using this tutorial, make sure to align tools, git repositories, OS and BSP released versions.
+When using this tutorial, make sure to align the tools, git repositories, OS, and BSP released versions.

 PetaLinux BSP Alignment

 The SOM Starter Linux image is generated using the corresponding SOM variant multi-carrier card PetaLinux board support package (BSP).
-Developers creating applications on the Starter Kit are recommended to use this BSP as a baseline for their application development as it ensures kernel, Yocto project libraries, and baseline configuration alignment.
-The multi-carrier card BSP defines a minimalistic BSP that has the primary function of providing an application-agnostic operating system, and can be updated and configured dynamically at runtime.
+If you are creating applications on the Starter Kit, use this BSP as a baseline for your application development as it ensures kernel, Yocto project libraries, and baseline configuration alignment.
+The multi-carrier card BSP defines a minimalistic BSP that has the primary function of providing an application-agnostic operating system and can be updated and configured dynamically at runtime.

 There are two ways to get started designing PL design for SOM Carrier cards.
-Developers can either start with the Vivado board file, or the released Vivado starter project in BSP.
+Start with either the Vivado board file, or the released Vivado starter project in BSP.

-Refer to Wiki for a list of board files required, tool versions that support them and how to download them from XHUB store correctly.
+For a list of board files required, tool versions that support them and how to download them from XHUB store correctly, refer to the Wiki.

 Details of how to generate a Vivado design from board file can be found here.

-Please refer to Vivado documentation to add custom IP blocks into your design and generate a .xsa file and a binary bitstream (.bin file converted .bit.bin file).
-In order to generate a binary bitstream (.bin) file, go to Tools -> setting and enable -bin_file, and rename the generated .bin file to .bit.bin.
+To add custom IP blocks into your design and generate a .xsa file and a binary bitstream (.bin file converted .bit.bin file), refer to the Vivado documentation.
+To generate a binary bitstream (.bin) file, navigate to Tools -> setting, enable -bin_file, and rename the generated .bin file to .bit.bin.

 Board Files

-An updated .xsa file needs to be generated by using File -> Export -> Export Hardware , make sure to select “include bitstream” in the generation.
+Generate an updated .xsa file.
+Select File -> Export -> Export Hardware, and make sure to select include bitstream in the generation.

 Board Files

-To access the example KV260 Vivado reference design, developers can follow the steps in the Using Vivado to Build the Hardware Design tutorial.
+To access the example KV260 Vivado reference design, follow the steps in the Using Vivado to Build the Hardware Design tutorial.

-To access the example KR260 Vivado reference design, developers can follow the steps in the Using Vivado to Build the Hardware Design tutorial.
+To access the example KR260 Vivado reference design, follow the steps in the Using Vivado to Build the Hardware Design tutorial.

-To access the example KD240 Vivado reference design, developers can follow the steps in the Using Vivado to Build the Hardware Design tutorial.
+To access the example KD240 Vivado reference design, follow the steps in the Using Vivado to Build the Hardware Design tutorial.

-If using PL loading post Linux boot, then a DT overlay is required to add the HW/SW interfaces to the initial Linux booted device tree.
-For creating the DT overlay please refer to dtsi_dtbo_generation page.
+If using PL loading post Linux boot, then a DT overlay is required to add the hardware/software interfaces to the initial Linux booted device tree.
+For creating the DT overlay please refer to the dtsi_dtbo_generation page.

-Step 4 - Move user application to the target platform
+Step 4 - Move the User Application to the Target Platform

-After generating the PL design, developers will need to move the required files (.bit.bin, .dtbo, cred.json, and .xclbin for Vitis flow) to target platform into the proper area.
-Please see On-target Utilities and Firmware for where to place the application firmware files.
+After generating the PL design, you need to move the required files (.bit.bin, .dtbo, cred.json, and .xclbin for the Vitis flow) to target platform into the proper area.
+For information on where to place the application firmware files, refer to On-target Utilities and Firmware.

 Step 5 - Run the user application

-Once the required files are in place, developers can run their applications.
-They should:
+Once the required files are in place, run your application:

 • Use xmutil or dfx-mgr to load the application bitstream